Anilturaga/anilturaga.github.io/content/posts/search_ux.md

 <!-- ### Context -->
 Nearly 35 years has passed from the advent of search engines.

-Google search experience has been relatively stagnant for a [long time](https://www.youtube.com/watch?v=3KtWfp0UopM) barring changes in speed of the results and the recent AI Overviews.
+Google search experience has been relatively stagnant for a [long time](https://www.youtube.com/watch?v=3KtWfp0UopM) barring the recent AI Overviews feature.

 Search offerings can be broadly bifurcated into two types:
 1. Wall of blue links